Reloaded-Project/Reloaded-III/docs/Research/Bootloaders/Linux-Preload.md

 ﻿# Linux Library Preload

-This technique is effectively equivalent to [Windows: Inject Into Suspended Process](./Windows-InjectIntoSuspended.md) but officially supported at the OS level.
+This technique is effectively equivalent to [Windows: Inject Into Suspended Process][inject-into-suspended] but officially supported at the OS level.
 Run the target process with `LD_PRELOAD=path/to/your/library.so command args...`

 Summary: